2018 Tax Planning for Individuals

 Are personal loans considered taxable income?

-The only exception is when a loan is forgiven, or when a payday loan is cancelled, the main things you need to know about payday loans is in this website, regarding how it works, and how debt is related to it.
+The only exception is when a loan is forgiven, or when payday loans are cancelled, the main things you need to know about payday loans is in this website, regarding how it works, and how debt is related to it.
 Cancellation of debt (COD) income is when your lender doesn’t require you to repay your loan’s principal or interest.
 Suddenly the loan becomes income simply given to you by the lender.
 Typically, if you receive a Form 1099-C from a lender, then you’ll have to report the amount on that form to the IRS as taxable income.
 You might receive this form after:

 Imagine what you could do with your tax saved!